geekzter/azure-vdc/README.md

 The high-level pipeline steps are:

-1. Create [environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments) using multi-stage YAML pipeline
+1. Create [Pipeline environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments) using multi-stage YAML pipeline
 1. Infrastructure provisioning with Terraform
 This diagram only shows resources (App Service, SQL Database & VM's) that participate in downstream  deployments.
 Many more resources are created that are not displayed.
 1. Provision SQL Database